fxmike08/knx/README.md

 This component is written for esphome in order to comunicate via KNX TP.

-This is based on [KnxTpUart](https://github.com/majuss/KnxTpUart) library and modified for compiling for ESP32/ESP8266 according with esphome coding style.
+This is based on [KnxTpUart](https://github.com/majuss/KnxTpUart) library and modified for compiling on ESP32/ESP8266 according with esphome coding style.

 Usage example :